Sillians/similarity-search-redis-vectorDatabase/README.md

 # Similarity Search Using Redis as the Vector Database.
-(A Modular Vector Similarity Search with Redis as a Vector Database.)
+(A Modular Vector Similarity Search Approach with Redis as the Vector Database.)

 ### Overview of Vector Databases
 A vector database stores, manages and indexes high-dimensional vector data.